appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/advanced-configuration/store-dist-dmz.md

 @TODO: Diagram will be here.

-We assume that you have already set up an Appcircle private server successfully.
-This document will guide you through creating Appcircle DMZ server and Appcircle private server configurations.
+We assume that you have already set up an Appcircle server successfully.
+This document will guide you through creating Appcircle DMZ server and Appcircle server configurations.

 In this document:

 - We will call the "Appcircle DMZ server" to the server, which is located in the DMZ and host the Appcircle Enterprise App Store and Testing Distribution services.

-- We will call the "Appcircle private server" to the server, which is located in the private network and host the Appcircle core services.
+- We will call the "Appcircle server" to the server, which is located in the private network and host the Appcircle core services.

 ## Appcircle DMZ Server Pre-requirements